North (Matchbox Twenty album): Release

 The lead single from the album, "She's So Mean", was released on June 12, 2012.
 A promotional video for the second single, "Overjoyed", was released on August 28, 2012.
 The third single, "Our Song", was released on April 13, 2013.

 Promotion

 In 2012, the band embarked on a worldwide tour, the North Tour, to promote the album.
 The 2013 Summer Tour co-headlining tour with Goo Goo Dolls later took the band through the United States and Canada.

+Commercial performance

-Commercial performanceNorth became the band's first album to debut at number 1 on the US Billboard 200, selling 95,000 copies in its first week.
+North became the band's first album to debut at number one on the US Billboard 200, selling 95,000 copies in its first week.
 It was certified gold by the Recording Industry Association of America on June 22, 2016.
-The album also reached number one in Australia, making it Matchbox Twenty's fourth album top the chart there, and was later certified platinum by the Australian Recording Industry Association.
+The album also reached number one in Australia, making it Matchbox Twenty's fourth album to top the chart there, and was later certified platinum by the Australian Recording Industry Association.